arseniigorkin/pckgchecker/README.md

 ![picture alt](https://github.com/arseniigorkin/pckgchecker/blob/master/docker.png?raw=true "Dockerfile")

 ###The Docker###
 The software is deitributed with the dockerfile.
-This meand that you can run the software in the container (aka VM but with lower system requirements and size than a usual VMs).
+This meant that you can run the software in the container (aka VM but with lower system requirements and size than a usual VMs).

 __There are below instructions of how to run:__